nicolo-tellini/LRSDAY-Patch/README.md

 [1] Nicolò, T. (2022).
 LInk COntroller (LICO) (Version 1.0) [Computer software]. https://github.com/nicolo-tellini/LICO

-:heavy_check_mark: We have been testing LRSDAY on OpenSUSE Leap 15.4 (SUSE), stay tuned.

 ### Citation

 :page_facing_up: Please, if you use this patch cite this GitHub repo along with [LRSDAY](https://github.com/yjx1217/LRSDAY#citations).